Uniform Asymptotic Inference and the Bootstrap After Model Selection: Examples

 \subsection{Confidence interval examples}

-We remain in the setting of Figure \ref{fig:med} of the last subsection, so that $n=50$, $d=10$, and $\theta=X\beta_0$ for a coefficient vector $\beta_0$ with its first 2 components equal to $-4$ and $4$, and the rest equal to 0.
-Now we invert the TG, plug-in TG, and bootstrap TG statistics to obtain 90\% confidence intervals.
-See Table \ref{tab:med} for a numerical summary. ``Coverage'' refers to the average fraction of intervals that contained their respective targets over the 500 repetitions, ``power'' is the average fraction of intervals that excluded zero, and ``width'' is the median interval width.
-This is recorded in an unconditional sense, as before, meaning that no screening of repetitions was performed based on the variables that were selected across the 3 steps of LAR.
-However, we recall that in about 95\% of the repetitions, no matter the error distribution, the first 2 variables were selected (in some order) over the first 2 LAR steps.
-We can see that the intervals from the bootstrap TG statistic are generally shorter and more powerful than those from both the plug-in TG statistic, and the original TG statistic that uses knowledge of the underlying error variance, $\sigma^2=1$.
-In some cases, the differences are quite striking: e.g., at the first step, the bootstrap intervals provide a power of over 70\%, compared to about 60\% power from the original TG statistic and 45\% from the plug-in version!
-Figure \ref{fig:med_intervals_3} plots 100 sample intervals from the first LAR step, under uniformly distributed errors.
-Sample intervals from the other error models are deferred until Appendix \ref{app:med_intervals} for space reasons.
+We stay in same setting as the last subsection, so that $n=50$, $d=10$, and $\theta=X\beta_0$ for a coefficient vector $\beta_0$ with its first 2 components equal to $-4$ and $4$, and the rest equal to 0.
+We invert the TG, plug-in TG, and bootstrap TG statistics to obtain 90\% confidence intervals at each LAR step.
+See Table \ref{tab:int} for a numerical summary. ``Coverage'' refers to the average fraction of intervals that contained their respective targets over the 500 repetitions, ``power'' is the average fraction of intervals that excluded zero, and ``width'' is the median interval width.
+These are all recorded in an unconditional sense, i.e., no screening of repetitions was performed based on the variables that were selected across the 3 steps of LAR (the conditional coverages however, were quite similar).
+From the table, we can see that all 3 methods lead to accurate coverage (around 90\%) in all cases.
+We can further see that the intervals from the bootstrap TG statistic are shorter than those from the plug-in TG statistic in all cases, and considerably shorter than both the plug-in and original TG statistics in steps 2 and 3.
+The power from the bootstrap TG intervals is generally better than that from the plug-in TG intervals; also, it is on par with the power from the original TG statistic in step 1, but somewhat worse in step 2.
+Recall that the original TG statistic uses knowledge of the error variance ($\sigma^2=1$) but the bootstrap and plug-in variants do not.